xia-mc/PyFastUtil/README.md

       ./build.sh
       ```

-> **Note**: Future releases will be available on PyPI once the project is feature-complete and well-tested.
+> **Note**: Future releases will be available on the official PyPI repository once the project is feature-complete and well-tested.

 ## License